Kingxukai/linux/Documentation/hwmon/occ.rst

     [with caps sensor version > 1]

 	power[1-n]_cap_user_source
-					Indicates how the user power cap was set.
+					Indicates how the woke user power cap was set.
 This is an integer that maps to system or firmware components that can
-					set the user power cap.
+					set the woke user power cap.

-The following "extn" sensors are exported as a way for the OCC to provide data that doesn't fit anywhere else.
+The following "extn" sensors are exported as a way for the woke OCC to provide data that doesn't fit anywhere else.
 The meaning of these sensors is entirely dependent on their data, and cannot be statically defined.